darby999/just-dice.com/README.md

-just-dice.com Martingale
+just-dice.com Enhancement Suite
 ========================

-martingale chrome extension for just-dice.com

-This is a chrome extension that creates the ability to use the [martingale betting strategy](http://en.wikipedia.org/wiki/Martingale_(betting_system\)) directly from the browser.
+This is a chrome extension that provides various enhancements to just-dice.com.
+Specifically, creates the ability to use the [martingale betting strategy](http://en.wikipedia.org/wiki/Martingale_(betting_system\)) directly from the browser.

 THIS IS ALPHA ALPHA SOFTWARE.
 PLEASE REVIEW THE CODE AND DO NOT HAVE MORE THAN YOU ARE WILLING TO LOSE AS YOUR BALANCE.